 Our Deferred Compensation Plan is a nonqualified plan that permits certain employees in the U.S. to voluntarily defer in any year up to 50% of their base salary and up to 100% of any short-term incentive and sales incentive bonus awarded.
 Under this plan, participants receive a credit equal to 10% of the amount they defer, which is intended to account for the fact that any compensation that is deferred is not eligible compensation for purposes of Company contributions under the 401(k) Plan or the Supplemental 401(k) Plan.
-All of our named executive officers are eligible to participate in the Deferred Compensation Plan, except for Mr. Cross, who is not a U.S.-based employee.
-Messrs.
-Berube, Kalkstein, and Cordeiro made contributions to the plan for fiscal year 2018.
+All of our named executive officers are eligible to participate in the Deferred Compensation Plan, but only Mr. Kalkstein made contributions to the plan for fiscal 2019.

 All deferred amounts are credited with interest at a rate equal to the Moody's Corporate Bond Rate for the month of November prior to the beginning of the applicable calendar year.
 Amounts that are deferred in a particular year are credited to a participant's account as if they were invested in the account on the first day of the applicable calendar year and notional interest is applied as if the participant had earned the deferred amount on the first day of the calendar year.
 Earnings are compounded daily.
-The Moody's rate used to calculate interest payable for calendar year 2018 was 3.88%.
+The Moody's rate used to calculate interest payable for calendar year 2019 was 4.64%.
 Participants in the Deferred Compensation Plan can elect to defer receipt of their eligible compensation until a specified date (an "in-service election") or until they cease to be employees of Cabot (a "termination/retirement election").
 Participants may elect to receive deferred amounts in a lump sum payment, in installments over a period of up to five years in the case of an in-service election or, if the participant's account balance is at least \$50,000, in installments over a period of up to ten years for a termination/retirement election.